nokafor/MSBuild2017Quickstarts/Yo.md

 	```
 2. Take a look at the structure of your new add-in project in the Solution Explorer.
 The source files that define the web portion of the add-in are contained in the **src** folder.
 You should also observe that the root folder of the project contains a top-level manifest, *my-office-addin-manifest.xml*.
 Double click this file to open it in the editor.
 Browse through the file and note the different options you can set for your Add-in, such as provider, version, Display Name.

-3. Now, find the XML block that looks like this.
+3. Now, find the XML block that looks like this (line 75).
 Take a minute and read through it as it describes how add-ins can integrate with the Office UI.
 The example below demonstrates how an add-in can add a button to the Word ribbon's Home tab using Add-in commands.

 	```XML
         <!-- PrimaryCommandSurface==Main Office Ribbon. -->